tobias-fyi/challenges/100DaysofX/02-Story/031/031-Story.md

 ---- ∫ ----

 They descended, level by level.
-Gradually, the sounds of the bouy receded above them, to be replaced by the sounds of their progress.
+Gradually, the sounds of the buoy receded above them, to be replaced by the sounds of their progress.

 "Anyways, if there were no subs—if the Nuuva had been scrapped centides ago, as you say it should've, there'd be no way to check the fixture all the way down."

 The much-younger Mono visibly brightened at the sound of Mono's voice.
 Something to break the oppressive and unusual silence; a distraction to help drown out the deluge of thoughts that assaulted his mind.
 The thoughts seemed to fill the silence just as the noise did on the superlevels.
-He could hear his thoughts clearly without the constant din of the bouy; the desalinators; the powerplant; all of it.
+He could hear his thoughts clearly without the constant din of the buoy; the desalinators; the powerplant; all of it.

 "So then why don't you scrap it?"
 Mono looked down the hallway, seemingly distant; distracted.
 "Then you wouldn't have to come down here at all.
 I don't like it down here—at all.
 I'va bad feeling..."